It’s no secret that fast sites are going to be more important in 2019. Let’s start with a statement from Google:

 A website only becomes a useful business tool when it’s used and regularly updated.
 Once the client is generating new content and uploading images and downloadable assets like PDFs, there’s a need to make sure that all content is optimised for speed and performance.
 An image only needs to be as big as the space in the page that it sits in (rather than uploading a large image and using the code to shrink it).
 Image and video should always be in the right format and be well compressed.
 New formats like .webp will make the web a more visually exciting and accessible place.
 More on images and the web in up-coming blog articles.

 Choosing the right host is key for performance.
 Using a shared environment with too many other users puts you at the mercy of what load other sites are demanding.
 Optimised servers for the CMS you’re using with performance as part of the host’s offering will ensure that the infrastructure is doing its part in the complex chain that delivers your site to the user.
 Make sure that the host is using the latest version of server software and server-side languages – see our blog on PHP7

 The use of content delivery networks (CDNs) delvers the site content to the user from a server close to them; especially important if you’re a global business.
-Pages and content simply load faster as content is shared across servers.
-Using a CDN also helps with security by optimising security certificate delivery and making denial of service attacks (DDos) harder.
+Pages and content simply load faster as the content is shared across servers.
+Using a CDN also helps with security by optimising security certificate delivery and making denial of service attacks (DDoS) harder.

 And if you’re interested in some of the more technical factors…